 - 8.13 Whilst centrally located on the High Street, this building is limited in its potential by a lack of dedicated parking, and its listed building status.
 The building is owned by the Town Council.
-A recent operating agreement has fallen away, leaving decisions to be made about the future use of this site.
-It has a performing arts history, given its sprung floor and stage.
-The building needs considerable work to make it fit for modern community use and performing arts, but the concern is the viability, cost and take up given its constraints. - 8.14 The site is not considered suitable for a pre-school use.
+However, the reallocation of CIL funds (as referenced above) to refurbish it provides the opportunity to make improvements to this building which is now being leased to Dementia Friendly.
+The building has a performing arts history, given its sprung floor and stage. - 8.14 Prior to a lease to Dementia Friendly and following changes to funded hours for early years provision, the site was scoped for pre-school use.
+However, the site is not considered suitable for that use.
 There is no drop off parking, and the outdoor space would be overlooked by flats above.
-The outdoor space is not free flow and accessible, and the sprung dance floor would not be able to have paint or glue on it. - 8.15 As a listed building, it does need a viable use to ensure it does not fall into a state of disrepair.
+The outdoor space is not free flow and accessible, and the sprung dance floor would not be able to have paint or glue on it. - 8.15 The use by Dementia Friendly helps to maintain a listed building, which needs a viable use to ensure it does not fall into a state of disrepair.